-Acidic cannabinoids, also known as cannabinoid acids, are the precursors (parent molecules) to neutral cannabinoids.
-Cannabis plants only make acidic cannabinoids, which is why their levels are highest in unprocessed plant material.
+Acidic cannabinoids, also known as cannabinoid acids, are the parent molecules to neutral cannabinoids.
+Cannabis plants only make acidic cannabinoids, which is why their levels are highest in raw, unprocessed plant material.

 They always have the word “acid” in their name.
-For example, tetrahydrocannabinolic acid (THCa) is the acidic precursor to THC.
+For example, cannabidiolic acid (CBDa) is the acidic precursor to CBD.
 It’s only when the acidic cannabinoids are exposed to heat — like when smoking a cannabis joint — that they go through a process called decarboxylation and lose their acid group (1).

-Just like their neutral brethren, cannabinoid acids have demonstrated many beneficial properties in early research.
+Just like their neutral brethren, cannabinoid acids have shown many beneficial properties in early research.

-As we mentioned earlier, cannabigerolic acid (CBGa) is the original cannabinoid that others are made from, including THCa, CBDa, and CBCa.
-Early investigations show that it may have antidiabetic and anticancer effects (1).
+As we mentioned earlier, cannabigerolic acid (CBGa) is the original cannabinoid that most others are made from, including THCa, CBDa, and CBCa.
+Early studies show it may have antidiabetic and anticancer effects (1).

 Cannabidiolic acid (CBDa) is the parent molecule of CBD.
-Although it’s not technically a minor cannabinoid because its levels are quite high in cannabis (especially hemp varieties), it’s fairly rare in most CBD products because of decarboxylation.
+Although it’s not technically a minor cannabinoid because its levels are quite high in cannabis (especially hemp varieties), most CBD products have low levels of CBDa because it’s usually decarboxylated into CBD.

 The interesting thing about CBDa is that it has a much stronger (100 times) interaction with serotonin 5HT1A receptors than CBD, suggesting that it may be more useful for certain conditions, such as epilepsy (18).